 - An application for rental assistance may be submitted by either an eligible tenant household or by a landlord on behalf of that eligible tenant household.
 In general, funds will be paid directly to landlords and utility service providers.
 If a landlord does not wish to participate, funds may be paid directly to the eligible household.

-- In determining the income of a household, Community Action Partnership will consider:
+- In determining the income of a household, Lebanon County Housing Authority will consider:

 - The household’s total gross income (income before any deductions) for calendar year 2020, or